Wine Director Amy Racine ’11, A Career in Wine

 Amy Racine’s career has taken her from the Zion Desert in Utah to San Francisco in California, to New York City, where the vibrant culinary and wine culture is a constant source of inspiration for this culinarian turned sommelier.
 As a CIA student, Amy demonstrated enormous curiosity, persistence, and a passion for learning—qualities that remain a hallmark of her career today.

 Her first job after graduation was at the five-star luxury Áman Resort, Amangiri, in southern Utah.
 “I really liked my job, but I decided to move because I wanted to grow and learn more about wine,” says Amy.
 In San Francisco, she was the beverage and wine director at Teague Moriarty and Matt McNamara’s Sons & Daughters, Sweet Woodruff, and The Square.
-In September 2016, Amy made the move east to lead the beverage program at the one Michelin-star rated Dovetail and The Loyal.
-Amy uses her skills to pair wines with the custom menu designed by award-winning chef/owner John Fraser, who also owns the popular restaurants Narcissa and NIX.
+In September 2016, Amy made the move east to be the wine director at Jon Fraser Restaurants.
+Amy uses her skills to pair wines with the custom menu designed by award-winning chef/owner Jon Fraser.

 “One of the best lessons I learned from the CIA is to always have a sense of urgency.
 It’s something that’s helped me remain efficient in all aspects of my career and personal life.
 I think it sets CIA graduates apart from the crowd.”